Rapptz/discord.py/docs/ext/commands/commands.rst

     class BanFlags(commands.FlagConverter):
         member: discord.Member = commands.flag(description='The member to ban')
         reason: str = commands.flag(description='The reason for the ban')
-        days: int = 1 = commands.flag(description='The number of days worth of messages to delete')
+        days: int = commands.flag(default=1, description='The number of days worth of messages to delete')

     @commands.hybrid_command()